srips1990/yobichain/README.md

     sudo git clone https://github.com/Primechain/yobichain

-**Step 2.**
+**Step 2.** Navigate to the relevant directory.

     cd yobichain/setup

-**Step 3.**
+**Step 3.** Modify the values of the sendinblue_api_key and sendgrid_api_key parameters.
+Send-in-blue is used for transactional SMS (optional) and sendgrid is used for transactional emails.

     sudo nano yobichain.conf

-   Modify the values of the following parameters: sendinblue_api_key sendgrid_api_key

-**Step 4.**
+**Step 4.** Harden the operating system, install multichain, phpmyadmin and the FTP server.

     sudo bash -e master.sh

-**Step 5.**

-    Press ENTER when the following prompt appears:
+**Step 5.** Press ENTER when the following prompt appears:

 	"Press [ENTER] to continue or ctrl-c to cancel adding it"

-**Step 6.**

-    Once the setup completes, the credentials for FTP, database & Multichain API are displayed on the screen.
+**Step 6.**  Once the setup completes, the credentials for FTP, database & Multichain API are displayed on the screen.
+Copy and save this on your machine.
 The output is also stored in yobichain.out under the home directory of the user.

-**Step 7.**

-    Once the setup completes, the Yobichain Web interface can be accessed through the following URL: http://<ip_address>/yobichain-web
+**Step 7.** Once the setup completes, the Yobichain Web interface can be accessed through the following URL:

+    http://<ip_address>/yobichain-web

 **Step 8.**